templ-fun/evm-protocol/docs/MINIAPP_DEPLOYMENT.md

 ## 6. Register the Mini App with Warpcast
 1. Visit <https://farcaster.xyz/~/developers/mini-apps>.
 2. Choose the registered Farcaster account that will own the mini app.
-3. Enter the domain (`app.templ.fun`) and upload the same metadata you embedded in the manifest (name, description, screenshots, etc.).
+3. Enter the domain (`app.templ.fun`) and provide metadata that matches the manifest (name, description, screenshots, tags, required chain).
+Consistency is highlighted in the publishing guide and prevents rejection.
 4. Download the `accountAssociation` JSON and paste it into `frontend/public/.well-known/farcaster.json`.
-5. Run the Warpcast validation tool; it must report success before moving forward.
+5. Run the Warpcast validation tool.
+Repeat this audit whenever the manifest changes so caches stay in sync.

 ## 7. Verify Webhook Handling
 1. In Warpcast, add the mini app to your account.
-When prompted, enable notifications.
+When prompted, enable notifications—this emits `miniapp_added`/`notifications_enabled` webhooks.
-2. Check the backend logs; you should see `notifications_enabled` alongside the stored token.
+2. Check the backend logs; you should see the webhook payload alongside the stored token.
-3. Remove the app (or disable notifications) and confirm the backend deletes the token.
+3. Remove the app (or disable notifications) and confirm the backend deletes the token, mirroring the lifecycle described in the publishing docs.

 ## 8. Manual QA Checklist
 - Launch the mini app from Warpcast mobile (iOS/Android) and web.
 - Ensure wallet connection, templ creation, joining, and chat flows behave as expected.
 - Share an invite from inside the mini app and confirm the share card opens the `/join` route.
-- Verify the canonical invite link opens inside Warpcast and directs to the mini app join flow.
+- Verify the canonical invite link opens inside Warpcast and directs to the mini app join flow (test both mobile and web containers as recommended in the publishing checklist).
 - Check that leaving the mini app and returning resumes state correctly.

 ## 9. Submit for Discovery
 Once manual QA passes:
 1. Re-run `npm run test:all` locally.
 2. Deploy the latest artifacts to production.
-3. Re-run the Warpcast manifest validator.
+3. Re-run the Warpcast manifest validator and `npm --prefix frontend run validate:miniapp` locally.
+4. Confirm `/.well-known/farcaster.json` and all referenced asset URLs respond with `200` status codes.
-4. Submit the mini app for discovery through the Developer Tools.
+5. Submit the mini app for discovery through the Developer Tools and monitor the audit until it is approved.

 Keep this document current—any change to the deployment flow should be reflected here before the next release.